Suzanne Leclézio: Career

-In the 1930s, Leclézio worked at the SNCF social centre in Paris, led by the Société nationale des chemins de fer français (or SNCF; English: National Company of the French Railways).
+In the 1930s, Leclézio worked at the SNCF social centre in Paris.

 Starting in the early 1930s her lesbian partner was artist Yvonne Ziegler, and together they lived in the 14th arrondissement of Paris, at 43 rue Boissonade.
 Leclézio and Ziegler joined the resistance network together as second lieutenants.
 Leclézio's code name was Georgette.

 The couple housed resistance fighters in their home, and started a health centre at 22 rue Marcadet, the "Marcadet Street Health Center" (also known as Centre d'hygiène sociale, chemin de fer du Nord) where they saved Jewish families and feed Jewish children in the 18th arrondissement of Paris.

 Ziegler and Leclézio were denounced, and the Gestapo arrested them on 27 July 1944, at their home on Rue Boissonade.
 They were tortured, then taken to the Fresnes prison and imprisoned, and followed by deportation by the last convoy of political prisoners on 15 August 1944 to the Ravensbrück concentration camp.
 Ziegler and Leclézio escaped during the death marches, and in May 1945 were liberated by the Red Army.

 Upon her return, Leclézio remained the director of the Marcadet Street Health Center until 1984.
 Leclézio was named a Chevalier (Knight) of the Legion of Honour, received the French military decorations Croix de Guerre, and the Resistance Medal.
 Ziegler also received the Croix de Guerre and the Resistance Medal.

 They retired to Calvados, at La Charretterie, a Normandy farm.
 They ended their lives in the retirement home of Blangy-le-Château in Normandy, France.